netdata/netdata/docs/step-by-step/step-09.md

 bash <(curl -Ss https://my-netdata.io/kickstart.sh)
 ```

-To enable archiving to the MongoDB backend, set the options in the `backend` section of `netdata.conf` to the following:
+Now, from your Netdata config directory, edit your `netdata.conf` file and set these options in the `[backend]` section:

 ```conf
 [backend]